We may earn affiliate commissions for the recommended products. Learn more.

 Desktop apps

-NordPass and KeePass’ desktop apps are supported on all Windows, macOS, and Linux devices.
-Regardless of your operating system, the setup could be wrapped in just minutes.
-All you need to do is click when instructed.
+NordPass and KeePass’ desktop apps are supported on Windows, macOS, and Linux devices.
+Regardless of your operating system, the setup is easy and could be done in minutes.

-In NordPass’ case, its desktop apps for Windows, macOS, and Linux look pretty much identical to each other.
+In NordPass’ case, its desktop apps for Windows, macOS, and Linux look pretty much identical.
 All three versions are streamlined, modern, and intuitive.
-All the important items are neatly organized on a menu to the left.
-Navigation is super easy and there’s virtually no learning curve.
+Important items are neatly organized on a menu to the left.
+Navigation is super easy and intuitive, making it suitable for families with users of all skill levels, including beginners.

 Browser extensions

-NordPass offers browser extensions for all the usual browsers like Chrome, Safari, and Firefox.
+NordPass offers browser extensions for popular browsers like Chrome, Safari, and Firefox.
 It takes just a couple of clicks to add the extension to your browser.

-In a complete 180, KeePass doesn’t have any official browser extensions.
+On the other hand, KeePass doesn’t have any official browser extensions.
 Your closest alternatives are the community-created plugins.
-But, of course, it’s vital to note that third-party plugins bring with them a certain level of risk.
+But, of course, it’s vital to note that third-party plugins carry a certain level of risk.

 Mobile apps

-To set up NordPass on your mobile device, simply download the app from either the Apple App Store or the Google Play Store.
-It’s as easy as that.
+To set up NordPass on your mobile device, simply download the app from either the Apple App Store or Google Play.

 NordPass’ mobile apps for Android and iOS devices are very similar.
-Orderly, structured, and responsive, it’s extremely easy to find what you need.
-Speaking of, the mobile apps have all the same features as NordPass’ web and desktop apps.
+Both are well-structured, responsive, and easy to navigate.
+Plus, they offer the same features as NordPass’s desktop apps.
+In fact, NordPass is our best password manager for iOS.

 Customer support

 In striking contrast, KeePass doesn’t provide any agent support.
-A FAQ and a help center are all that it offers in terms of official assistance.
-Otherwise, as a last-ditch effort, you could also try to get help on the local KeePass Wiki or the user forum.
+An FAQ and a help center are the only official assistance it offers.
+Otherwise, you could try to get help on the local KeePass Wiki or the user forum.

 Video review